sonico1benchmark/sonico1/sonic-o1/sonic-o1/05_evaluation_inference/README.md

 ## Notes

 - **Environment Management**: Most models work with the general environment defined in `../pyproject.toml`.
-Only use model-specific environments (in `models_requirements/`) when running models with special requirements (Uni-MoE, VITA, Video-LLaMA, MiniCPM-V, Phi-4).
+Only use model-specific environments (in `models_requirements/`) when running models with special requirements (Uni-MoE 2.0, OLA, Omnivinci, Baichuan VITA 1.5, Video-LLaMA2, MiniCPM-2.6-o, Phi-4).
 Mismatched environments will cause import errors or compatibility issues.

 - **Path Resolution**: All scripts expect to be run from the `sonic-o1` parent directory to properly resolve relative imports and data paths.